Falling in love with Puerto Escondido is almost inevitable. You won’t be the first person, and you definitely won’t be the last!

 We’d recommend embracing the spirit of the town and just going with the flow when planning how long to stay in Puerto Escondido (you might never want to leave!)

-Despite being a small town, there are still a number of areas to stay.
-Each one offers slightly different vibes and caters for different audiences.
+Puerto Escondido is a relatively small beach town with a population of around 45,000 people.
+Despite being a small town, there are still a number of areas to stay in.
+Each one offers slightly different vibes and caters to different audiences.

 Accommodation is easy to find, whether you want a hotel, Airbnb or hostel.
-The price also doesn’t really vary between the 3 areas, so this isn’t really a deciding factor on where to stay.
+The price also doesn’t really vary between the three areas, so this isn’t really a deciding factor on where to stay.

-Location #1: La Punta — a backpackers paradise
+Location #1: La Punta — a backpacker’s paradise

-La Punta boasts a lively, rustic and bohemian vibe that has attracted backpackers like bees to honey.
+La Punta has a lively, rustic and bohemian vibe that has attracted backpackers like bees to honey.

 After everyone gathers on the beach to watch the stunning sunset, the streets start to come alive.
-There are plenty of places to party here or to just have a relaxed dinner, enjoying some delicious food.
+There are plenty of places to party here or just have a relaxed dinner, enjoying some delicious food.